 City of Richmond, Virginia Department of Planning and Development Review

 City Hall, Richmond, Virginia 23219 804.646.6335 (f) 804.646.5789 www.richmondgov.com

+To: Planning Commission

-To: Urban Design Committee
+From: Urban Design Committee

-From: Planning and Preservation Division

-Date: May 5, 2016
+Date: May 16, 2016

-RE: Final Location, Character, and Extent Review of Improvements to Elson Redmond

-Memorial Driving Range; UDC 2016-08(2)
+RE: Final Location, Character, and Extent Review of Improvements to Elson Redmond Memorial Driving Range; UDC 2016-08(2)

 I. APPLICANT

 Dr. Norman Merrifield, Department of Parks, Recreation and Community Facilities The First Tee of Richmond & Chesterfield

 II.
 LOCATION

 Elson Redmond Memorial Driving Range, 400 School St, Richmond, VA 23222

 Property Owner:

-City of Richmond Department of Public Works

-City of Richmond Department of Parks, Recreation and Community Facilities
+City of Richmond Department of Public Works City of Richmond Department of Parks, Recreation and Community Facilities

 III.
 PURPOSE

 The application is for final location, character and extent review of improvements to the Elson Redmond Memorial Driving Range.

 IV.
 SUMMARY & RECOMMENDATION

 This project continues an existing public-private partnership between the City of Richmond and First Tee to provide recreational amenities at the Elson Redmond Memorial Driving Range.
-Staff finds that the site improvements, which increase accessibility to the site and provide for more gathering spaces, will create a better public space.
-Staff also finds the plans to replant the Golf Course to be to be well-considered, and clearly address the Urban Design Committee's recommendations from conceptual review where possible.
-Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant conceptual approval as submitted.
+The Committee found that the site improvements, which increase accessibility to the site and provide for more gathering spaces, will create a better public space.
+Staff also finds the plans to replant the Golf Course to be to be well-considered, and that the design clearly address the Urban Design Committee's recommendations from conceptual review where possible, with one exception.
+The planting plans submitted at final review added greater detail to proposed planting buffers at the perimeter of the site.
+The Urban Design Committee does not approve of the use of Nandina domestica, as a non-native and potentially invasive plant, and recommended that the applicant substitute Nandina in the planting plan for native viburnum species and/or evergreens, such as Ligustrum.
+The applicant agreed to this condition.
+Therefore, it is the Urban Design Committee's recommendation that the Planning Commission grant final approval with the condition that Nandina domestica indicated on the planting plans be replaced with a native viburnum species and/or evergreen, such as Ligustrum.

 Staff Contact: